sokra/items-store/README.md

 A react component mixin that provides component state from stores.

-The component provides a **static** `getState` method that calculate state from states (and params when using react-router).
-The mixin handles listening to changes and charging stores.
+The component provides a **static** `getState` method that calculate state from stores (and params when using react-router).
+The mixin handles listening to changes and charging of stores.

-The usable API inside the `getState` method is very simple.
+The usable API inside the `getState` method is very simple and synchronous.
+See API > StateFromStoresMixin.

 ## API